jrletner/FE_Lectures/copilot readme instructions.md

 - [ ] User stories cover visitor and developer perspectives.
 - [ ] What good looks like lists 3–5 observable success bullets.
 - [ ] Keep it one screen-ish; defer details to walkthroughs.
+- [ ] Morning debrief included, ties solution to bootcamp concepts, and closes the loop with Garrett’s restatement.